crmueller100/horsies/README.md

 <img src="fig/probability_of_each_horse_winning.png" alt="probability_of_each_horse_winning" width="400">

 # Conclusion
 It has been shown that the horses with the highest chance of winning are at the ends of the track.
-The advantages of a shorter distance to travel in addition to the decreased likelihood of being scratched points to horses 2 and 12 being the optimal choice.
+The advantages of a shorter distance to travel in addition to the decreased likelihood of being scratched determines that horses 2 and 12 are the optimal choices.